Arabella Chi Leans Against Her Kitchen Counter In NSFW Sheer Lingerie

-Social media star Arabella Chi stunned her 607,000 Instagram followers after posting a double-picture update where she rummaged through her kitchen in a sheer lingerie set.
+Social media star Arabella Chi stunned her 607,000 Instagram followers after posting a double-picture update where she rummaged through her kitchen while wearing a sheer lingerie set.
 The NSFW photo can be seen here.

-The ensemble consisted of a bra and panties in a bright white color that flattered the Australian model’s glowing tan.
-The bra featured a triangular cup silhouette with a daringly low neckline that exposed the model’s collarbone and décolletage.
-The fabric of the bra was made from a white lace that was completely see-through and exposed Arabella’s skin beneath the cups.
-The lace pattern formed a scalloped detail along the hem, adding a sweet and feminine touch to the otherwise sultry look.
+The ensemble consisted of a bra and panties in a bright white color that flattered the Australian model's glowing tan.
+The bra featured a triangular cup silhouette with a daringly low neckline that showcased her collarbone and décolletage.
+The fabric of the bra was a white lace that was see-through and exposed Arabella's skin.
+The lace pattern formed a scalloped detail along the cups' edges, adding a sweet and feminine touch to the otherwise sultry look.
 Underwire accents offered some support at the chest, and a thin band wrapped under her bust with the brand of the lingerie, Lounge, printed in white letters.

 Showcasing her trim torso, Arabella completed the set with a matching pair of panties.
-They were a high-waisted silhouette, with sides strap made from same elastic band used in the top.
-The straps were pulled up towards her midriff to accentuate her hourglass figure.
-In the back, the panties were a cheeky thong cut that little little of her figure to the imagination.
+They were a high-waisted silhouette, with side straps matching the elastic band of the bra.
+The straps were pulled up toward her midriff to accentuate her hourglass figure.
+In the back, the panties were a cheeky thong cut that left little of her figure to the imagination.

 Arabella accessorized with a number of gold jewelry pieces, including several hoop earrings and a number of stacked bracelets.
 She also sported a dainty chain charm necklace, a watch, and a chunky ring.